thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-offline.md

 {: id="run-ansible"}
 ## Run the Ansible Playbook

 First, to allow installation of the Yum, Python, and R packages, you must run the `run_offline` script on your local machine or from the SSM console.
-If using a jump box, run this command on the jump box.
-If using SSM, you must run this command on all nodes.
-Run the following command:
+Run the following command on all nodes:

 ```
 run_offline.sh
 ```

 Now you can run the Ansible Playbook from your local machine or from the SSM console by entering the following command.
-If using a jump box, run this command on the jump box.
-If using SSM, you must run this command on all nodes.
+You must run this command on all nodes.

 ```
 ansible-playbook -i hosts.yaml ts.yaml